Amature123/Vozvn-scraping/README.md

 # Vozvn-scraping
 ### NOTICE: The loop in the VOZ\VOZ\spiders\voz.py are mistaken
+### this use edge agents, so if u use different agent , please change the user agent in setting.py
 ## How to use
 1. Clone this git
 2. pip install scrapy